mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 ####  Transformative activist stance TAS

+Stetsenko critiques both conceptions of human agency an individual attribute or a negation of human agency which views individuals as helpless bodies in wider cultural phenomenon [@stetsenko_critical_2020; @matusov_mapping_2016].
+Instead, agency involves both contextual tensions and human volition.

-TAS from Stetsenko addresses ideas of societal urgency of agency with a direct focus on political aspects and a flagrantly partisan approach of researchers, as a reaction to a perceived neutrality or distancing present post-modern and post-human approaches [@stetsenko_hope_2020; @stetsenko_critical_2020].
+Stetsenko proposes a transformative activist stance (TAS) to  address the societal urgency of agency with a direct focus on political dimensions.
+In doing so, Stetsenko advocates a _flagrantly partisan_ approach for researchers, as a reaction to a perceived neutrality or distancing present post-modern and post-human approaches [@stetsenko_hope_2020; @stetsenko_critical_2020].
 While the overall focus being societal change, TAS has been applied to smaller scale concrete explorations, including play [@stetsenko_serious_2015], transformation in a group home for adolescents [@vianna_connecting_2011], and ?

 #### Transformation agency through double stimulation (TADS) - On double stimulation and agency

 The Helsinki schools focus on transformative agency also advocates the importance of intervention and transformation as a desirable aspect of research, [@engestrom2006development; @haapasaari_emergence_2016; @sannino_formative_2016].
 The vehicle for this in recent years has been the concept of transformation agency through double stimulation (TADS).
 Similarly to TAS, the objective of TADS is increased agency of participant in research interventions.
 In addition.
 TADs researchers articulate a desire to understand a broad picture of agency from a CHAT perspective.
 As outlined above double stimulation describes additional stimuli beyond the first stimulus understood as the motivation of the activity.
 In the Change Lab (CL) interventions for example, the active use of secondary stimulus can facilitate agency [@sannino_principle_2015].

+MORE

 TADS is most commonly explored in relation to CL and professional settings.
 Despite its promise of TADS less structured settings, there is a paucity of study in the area of "student-centered contexts of learning"  [@isaac_cultural_2021, p.
 93]